StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 - **StackState Agents (node Agents):** Supply metrics from the node on which they are deployed only.
 If cluster checks are not enabled, the Agent will also report metrics from `kube-state-metrics` if it is deployed on the same node.
 - **Cluster Agent:** ???
 - **ClusterCheck Agent:** Deployed only when cluster checks are enabled, supplies metrics from `kube-state-metrics`.

+### StackState receiver

+The StackState receiver receives JSON data from the StackState Agent.

+- Check the StackState receiver logs for JSON deserialization errors.

 ### Elasticsearch